mathbarc/mathbarc.github.io/_posts/2022-08-15-kinectv2-opencv-openni2.md

 # Dependencies

-During wrinting of this article, two operational systems were used: Ubuntu 20.04 and Ubuntu 22.04 and because of that it will be shown the APT commands used to install pre-compiled libraries.
+During the wrinting of this article, two operational systems were used: Ubuntu 20.04 and Ubuntu 22.04 and because of that it will be shown the APT commands used to install pre-compiled libraries.
 For users of other OS it will be show compilation steps for the dependencies.

 ## OpenNI

-OpenNI (Open Natural Interaction) is a Open Source project that aims to improve standarization of natural user interfaces.
-It provides a API that incapsulates hardware details and facilitates integration with applications.
+OpenNI (Open Natural Interaction) is an Open Source project that aims to improve standardization of natural user interfaces.
+It provides an API that encapsulates hardware details and facilitates integration with applications.

-This library was mainly mantained by PrimeSense, but it's original repository was discontinued when the company was bought by Apple in 2013.
-Since then old partners and employees from PrimeSense made a fork from OpenNI 2 which is currently mantained by StructureIO.
+This library was mainly maintained by PrimeSense, but its original repository was discontinued when the company was bought by Apple in 2013.
+Since then old partners and employees from PrimeSense made a fork from OpenNI 2 which is currently maintained by StructureIO.

 - Repo: [https://github.com/structureio/OpenNI2](https://github.com/structureio/OpenNI2)
 - APT Commmand: ```apt install libopenni2-dev openni2-utils```

 ## OpenCV

-OpenCV (Open Computer Vision) is a Open Source library that reunites computer vision algorithms on diferent areas: image processing, 3D reconstruction, optimization, clustering, tracking, descriptors, matching, object recognition and deep learning.
+OpenCV (Open Computer Vision) is an Open Source library that reunites computer vision algorithms on different areas: image processing, 3D reconstruction, optimization, clustering, tracking, descriptors, matching, object recognition and deep learning.
 It has support for multiple programming languages like: C++, python, java e MATLAB.

  - Repo: [https://github.com/opencv/opencv](https://github.com/opencv/opencv)
  - APT Commmand: ```apt install libopencv-dev```